-HighCountry Ice Solutions equipment addresses a shortage of spray unit offerings in the anti-icing and deicing market with three models of pickup based liquid spray systems.
+HighCountry Ice Solutions equipment addresses a shortage of spray unit offerings in the anti-icing and deicing market with three models of pickup based liquid spray systems, a UTV system, and a walk behind sidewalk spreader.
 These are complete systems with nothing further to buy for the truck side of the process.
-All three utilize industry standard components for simple repairs and long life in a design proven in testing since 2003.
+All systems utilize industry standard components for simple repairs and long life in a design proven in testing since 2003.
 HighCountry units are becoming the choice for contractors getting started in anti-icing or needing a smaller rig for tight quarters.

 Scott started snowplowing in Durango Colorado his senior year in college.
 The year was 1974.
 Scott was engaged that spring to Carolyn Davis (nickname now Cari) that next spring and moved to Denver.
 They were married in October of 1975 and took the plow truck on their honeymoon trip.
 Scott plowed in south Denver and Summit county until 1981.
-Scott & Cari moved back to Denver when their first child was born, and started snowplowing in the Lakewood area specializing in churches and small businesses until 1992 when they took their 4 children and moved to Bailey.
-The business was exclusively family run for the next 10 years focusing on small business in Conifer.
+Scott & Cari moved back to Denver when their first child was born, and started snowplowing in the Lakewood area specializing in churches and small businesses .
+In 1992 they took their 4 children and moved to Bailey, Colorado in the foothills south west of Denver.
+The business was exclusively family run for the next 10 years focusing on small businesses in Conifer.
 The children were raised shoveling and graduated to plow trucks when they hit driving age.
 The business grew slowly as children started driving.
 Then Scott & Cari joined the Snow & Ice Management Association (SIMA) in 2001.
-That enlarged their vision of what could be and they began using sub contractors from their church to take on more work.
+That enlarged their vision of what could be and they began using sub- contractors from their church to take on more work.
 Family was still the core of the business and the team subs were part of the family.

 A year later, March 29, 2004, Scott & Cari’s middle two children, Josh (age 20) and Beth (age 17) were killed together in a motorcycle accident not far from their home.
 The whole community rallied behind them and helped get them through the early stages of grief.
 Their faith in Jesus Christ was tested to the max, and held strong by God’s grace.